open-rmf/rmf_gym/README.md

 The package [`rmf_gym_tools`](/rmf_gym_tools) contain scripts and automation that help with testing RMF.
 These can be run standalone or put into [test launch files](/rmf_gym_worlds/launch/tests/base).
 You can send pre-determined tasks to replicate tricky scenarios, or infinitely send random tasks to see how long the system lasts.

 ## Vagrant Machine Image
-A `Vagrantfile` is provided to set up a VM with `rmf_gym`.
+A `Vagrantfile` is provided to set up a Virtual Machine with RMF all set up.
 This helps make to set up a consistent environment quickly, regardless of your current setup.
 [Install Vagrant](https://www.vagrantup.com/docs/installation) and [install VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads), then run:
 ```
 # For virtualbox, you might need to install python
 sudo apt install python ( python-is-python2 )